Basjohn/SHITTY-PiP-QUICKSWAP/Spec.md

 - Detection uses exact, case-insensitive process name matches.
 - mpv.net: process corrected to `mpvnet.exe` (not `mpv.net.exe`) to ensure detection succeeds.
+- **Multi-Window Targeting**: `_find_window_by_app()` prioritizes overlay target window when multiple instances exist, ensuring media commands target the exact window displayed in the overlay rather than the first found window of that application type.
 - MPC variants (HC/BE 32/64): `safe_methods` include `wm_command` and `hotkeys`.
   - When `media.wm_command_ids.{app}` do not provide IDs, declared `hotkeys` are attempted for play/pause/next/previous/stop.
   - This maintains identical functionality without introducing degraded fallbacks; failures are logged explicitly.